Fossils, shipwrecks and shale, galore. Saltwick Bay is located along the North Yorkshire Coast, just a short drive or walk from Whitby.

 It is also good advice to be very careful at the base of the cliffs as rock falls are common, with loose fragments of shale falling regularly.
 However, if you look hard enough, you just might find some fossils amongst the scree and shingle.

-Fossil hunting fun
+Fossil hunting fun at Saltwick Bay

 Saltwick Bay is a renowned site for the discovery of ammonites, reptiles, shells, and also jet, the gem which Whitby is most famous for.
 Most discoveries are made along the foreshore and it is here that you should be looking.
 Ammonites, for example, can often be found between rocks and boulders, whilst reptile fossils lurk in the cliff face about one metre above the beach level.
 Please note, however, that Saltwick Bay is a site of special scientific interest (SSSI) and therefore hammering the bedrock is not permitted.

 Over the centuries Saltwick Bay has yielded many amazing finds such as in 1824 the almost complete skeleton of the Teleosaurus Stenosaurus Bollensis.
-This was in simple terms a Jurassic marine crocodilian which now resides in the Whitby Museum.
+This was in simple terms a Jurassic marine crocodilian that now resides in the Whitby Museum.
 Ichthyosaur, Plesiosaurus, and dinosaur footprints are also amongst the finds.

 Certainly not as ancient, but definitely as interesting, if not more so, was the discovery of a horse skeleton in 1764.
 This was found around 30 yards underground into the alum mines.
-Alum mines that also play a huge part in the history of Saltwick Bay.
+Alum mines also play a huge part in the history of Saltwick Bay.

 The Saltwick Nab alum quarries